 Double rooms from £2196.84 ($2,756), including tax at 27.6 per cent.
 Please note the hotel charges an additional local city tax of $6.00 per person per night on check-out.

 There are daily sunrise and sunset yoga classes on the outdoor yoga pavilion, and you shouldn’t have trouble clearing your mind with the endless sea and sky as your backdrop.
 For the jetlag-afflicted, the gym – stuffed with state-of-the-art equipment – is open 24 hours.

 At the hotel

-Beach, house reef, pool, a flotilla of boats, dive centre, yacht, spa, steam room, yoga pavilion with daily yoga, meditation and fitness classes, 24-hour gym, free non-motorised water sports gear (snorkels and masks, paddleboards and transparent kayaks), kids' club, free WiFi throughout and your own House Captain (personal butler).
-In rooms: private saltwater pool, furnished sundecks, free bottle of champagne on arrival, fruit bowl refilled daily, free laundry service (up to four pieces a day), packing and unpacking service, TV with free on-demand movies, desk, air-conditioning, minibar, free bottled water, tea and coffee, black-out curtains.
+Beach, house reef, pool, a flotilla of boats, dive centre, yacht, spa, steam room, yoga pavilion with daily yoga, 24-hour gym, tennis courts, free non-motorised water sports gear (snorkels and masks, paddleboards and transparent kayaks), kids' club, free WiFi throughout and your own House Master (personal butler).
+In rooms: private infinity pool, furnished sundecks, free bottle of champagne on arrival, fruit bowl refilled daily, free laundry service (up to four pieces a day), packing and unpacking service, TV with free on-demand movies, desk, air-conditioning, minibar with non-alcoholic drinks, free bottled water, Nespresso machine with Dinzler coffee, Dilmah tea, black-out curtains.

 Our favourite rooms

-Let’s be clear, each of the 26 houses on the island are pinch-yourself slices of paradise – they all come with a private saltwater pool, a furnished sundeck, out-of-this-world ocean views and a private butler, so there’s absolutely no chance of picking a dud.
+Let’s be clear, each of the 26 houses on the island are pinch-yourself slices of paradise – they all come with a private pool, a furnished sundeck, out-of-this-world ocean views and a House Master, so there’s absolutely no chance of picking a dud.
 However, we did lose our cool a little over the glass-bottomed living rooms in the Ocean Houses – it’s a beautiful thing when little Smiths totally lose interest in screens because the real Finding Nemo is playing beneath their feet.
 For a once-in-a-lifetime stay, it has to be the scene-stealing Nautilus Mansion, a literal sandcastle which was personally designed by the resort’s Maldivian owner as his platonic ideal of a beach house.